Welcome to Psyche

 During a training run, clients primarily perform three tasks:

-• Verifying: Recompute and compare training results to identify and punish malicious participants.
+- Verifying: Recompute and compare training results to identify and punish malicious participants.

-Waiting for Clients & Warmup
+Waiting for Members & Warmup

 At the start of an epoch, all clients have a window of time to join the run by requesting to be added by coordinator, and then connecting to the other participating clients.